-Tasco’s name has been widely synonymous with “junk” to amateur astronomers since it came on the scene in the 1960s – though they did produce some surprisingly good equatorial, achromatic long-focus refractors back in the 1960s and 1970s, most of what they’ve ever sold has been unsatisfactory, to say the least.
+Tasco’s name has been widely synonymous with “junk” to amateur astronomers since it came on the scene in the 1960s – though they did produce some surprisingly good equatorially mounted refractors back in the 1960s and 1970s, most of what they’ve ever sold has been unsatisfactory, to say the least.

 Despite this, Tasco actually used to be a titan of the amateur/beginner telescope manufacturing industry.
-So much so in fact, that when Celestron wasn’t doing great financially in the early 2000s, Tasco actually bought out the Torrance, California-based company and revitalized them with flashy marketing and the NexStar line.
+So much so, in fact, that when Celestron wasn’t doing so well financially in the early 2000s, Tasco actually bought out the California-based company and revitalized them with flashy marketing and the NexStar line.
 Tasco also sold some of their best telescopes since the Space Race era during that period, such as “StarGuide” GoTo telescopes that were more or less just rebranded Celestron NexStars.

-The Luminova 114 is billed as capable of “675x” and other magical, impossible feats.
-That being said, it is not an unusable telescope; it’s just not a great one either and you can do better for the price.
+The Luminova 114 is billed as capable of “675x” and other impossible feats.
+That being said, it is not an unusable telescope; it’s just not a great one either and you can do far, far better for the price.

 Overview Of Luminova 114